mmbuw/gispl/thesis/10-implementation.md

 ## Extending Tuio.js

-GISpL.js gets its input using TUIO, making it necessary to understand TUIO and its several input types, including different protocol versions. the library could in theory also work with native touch input available in the browser, but TUIO offers several advantages:
+GISpL.js gets its input using TUIO, making it necessary to understand TUIO and its several input types, including different protocol versions.
+GISpL.js could in theory also work with native touch input available in the browser, but TUIO offers several advantages:

 * support for a wider range of input devices
 * support for tangible objects on which some GISpL features depend